 Upon entering the museum you head through the actual reception that was one the reception at the La Concha Motel, before passing through the gift shop.
 Which is great for burning that extra time before your tour begins.

-Heading out, for the beginning of the tour find yourself underneath the Binions Horseshoe.
+Heading out, for the beginning of the tour you’ll find yourself underneath the Binions Horseshoe.
 Which has been beautifully restored.
-Our tour guide talked us through the colour choice of red and yellow which you’ll see featured frequently in businesses such as McDonald’s, In ‘n’ Out Burger and Burger King.
+Firstly, our tour guide talked us through the colour choice of red and yellow which you’ll see featured frequently in businesses such as McDonald’s, In ‘n’ Out Burger and Burger King.
 For the simple reason that the colour psychology behind these two colours evokes compulsive behaviour to visit and purchase.
-These two colours are contrasting and work together against the eye to draw you in.
+Furthermore, these two colours are contrasting and work together against the eye to draw you in.
 Clever psychology and marketing.

 After you head under Binion’s Horseshoe you’ll come to a collection of signs including the Las Vegas Club.
 The Sign from the Moulin Rouge.
 Which has been rearranged to spell ‘in love’ and is a frequent photo spot of newly engaged couples or newlyweds.